HKBU Launches Inaugural Asia-Wide Art Futures Awards With World Renowned Artist Yoshitomo Nara As Judge

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 30 November 2023 - The Academy of Visual Arts (AVA) under the School of Creative Arts (SCA) at Hong Kong Baptist University (HKBU) proudly announces the launch of the inaugural“ Art Futures Awards ”, an international art award which is the first of its kind in Asia.
+data-text="HKBU launches inaugural Asia-wide Art Futures Awards with world renowned artist Yoshitomo Nara as judge" data-link=" launches inaugural Asia-wide Art Futures Awards with world renowned artist Yoshitomo Nara as judge" class="whatsapp">Shar HONG KONG SAR - Media OutReach - 30 November 2023 - The Academy of Visual Arts (AVA) under the School of Creative Arts (SCA) at Hong Kong Baptist University (HKBU) proudly announces the launch of the inaugural Art Futures Awards , an international art award which is the first of its kind in Asia.
 The project is dedicated to promoting and championing the achievements of outstanding emerging artists, and celebrating the exceptional works of recent graduates in the field of visual arts and associated contemporary art practices.

 The works of the six shortlisted artists demonstrate extraordinary standards, and span across a diverse array of media.
 This includes the art installation Wish of pebble created by young artist Xiong Zheng from Mainland China using materials such as motors and machine parts.